MaximeMorel/DCS-headtracker/README.md

 DCS-headtracker
 ===============

 Implementation of DCS (Digital Combat Simulator) headtracker interface.
-To use with FreeTrack.
+To use with FreeTrack or opentrack.

-Headtracker dll interface for freetrack / opentrack and DCS World.
+Headtracker dll interface for FreeTtrack / opentrack and DCS World.

 Using sources by samtheeagle in this post : http://forums.eagle.ru/showpost.php?p=1888102&postcount=147